Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 This feature isn't really exposed to the end-user to this day, but could be in the future, if we decide to.
 Currently, this is used to alias well-known primitive types from the standard library, so the user can type `int32` instead of `System.Int32` for example.

 - 2023 21st of October: LSP and DAP communication refactor
-- 2023 27th of October: Crashbuf fix for LSP cancellation
+- 2023 27th of October: Crashbug fix for LSP cancellation
 - 2023 29th of October: Formatter rework, diagnostic bag fixes, character literals
 - 2023 22nd of November: PowerShell script fixes

 After a bunch of fixes we added a small feature that we were missing all along, character literals!
-They are not too unsimilar to the C# character literals.
+They are not too dissimilar from the C# character literals.
 The only major difference would be the Unicode codepoint escape sequence, which is in the format `'\u{123ABC}'`, just like in Draco string literals.

 ## To cut down the tree